Newly Registered Domains by TLD & Name Analysis

 What is the average length of newly registered domains?

-Newly registered .com domains average 12.5 characters in length, while domains across other gTLDs average 10.0 characters.
+Newly registered .com domains average 12.4 characters in length, while domains across other gTLDs average 9.8 characters.
 The difference of 2.6 characters reflects the distinct naming pool available in each segment.
+See daily new registration counts for how total volume changes day to day.

 For how long are newly registered domains registered?